horseyhorsey/PinGod.VP.Examples/src/BasicGame/BasicGameGodot/readme.md

 ## Setup before running

-In this directory add a symbolic link to where the addons directory is. *Full path is necessary*
+In this directory add a symbolic link to where the `addons` directory is. *Full path is necessary*

 ```
 mklink /D addons "C:\Users\funky\source\repos\PinGod\PinGod.VP.Examples\addons\addons"
 ```

-## Common Pinball - Basic Modes / Placeholders

-- Attract
-- Ball Saves
-- Bonus (End of ball display)
-- Pause
-- Score Entry - TODO
-- Score Mode
-- Tilt
-- Trough

 ## MainScene
 ---